 Luxembourg is a really magical place.
 The country’s rich history and cultural influences of neighbouring countries is quite visible in the architecture, many of which are castles, forts, and other historical ruins.
 Because this is a very small country you can see all of these phenomenal structures, and on occasion functioning castles, through a handful of easy day trips.
 In many ways, it feels like you can go back in time touring Luxembourg’s castles and medieval villages.

 We did a half-day drive and were able to drop by 3, it was a fairly rainy day but the views are still worth the travel.
 This is a really great scenic drive through the mountainous terrain and open fields.
 Driving through you will coast through picturesque farms, small towns, and villages, and have many opportunities to enjoy the greenery of the country through a car window [bottom image].

 Built over many years by various counts starting in the Romanesque period with the last additions completed in the Gothic period.
 The area eventually became a defense system surrounded by a thick rampart, some of which you can observe from the top of the tower.
 The ruins are now a part of the Esch-sur-Sûre town.
-There are a few hotels and a spa, some casual restaurants and many spectacular viewpoints on the hills.
+There are a few hotels and a spa, some casual restaurants, and many spectacular viewpoints on the hills.
 The ruins are divided into two main structures: the Upper Sûre Lake tower with the monument up a steep staircase and the chapel with surrounding structures on the other side up the hill.
 Both structures are open 24/7 and easily accessible on foot.
-The view from one offers a great view on the other so make sure to wear your comfortable shoes because these staircases, as one would imagine, are not the most even.
+The view from one offers a great view on the other so make sure to wear your comfortable shoes because these staircases, as one would imagine, are not the evenest.

 Visiting: open 24/7, no admission.